Custom loss functions

 We store the hyperparameter α and the indices I of the parameters we want to regularize.

-import StructuralEquationModels: objective!
+import StructuralEquationModels: evaluate!

-objective! (generic function with 17 methods)
+evaluate! (generic function with 11 methods)

 That's all we need to make it work!
 For example, we can now fit A first model with ridge regularization: